-Required Backup Job Settings
+Required Job Settings

-When you create a backup job, make sure to enable the application-aware processing option, as described in the Specify Guest Processing Settings section of the Veeam Backup & Replication User Guide.
+When you create backup jobs, replication jobs, and CDP policies, make sure to enable application-aware processing in the Veeam Backup & Replication console:

 Configuring Transaction Logs

 For more information about configuring transaction logs, see the Microsoft SQL Server Transaction Log Settings section of the Veeam Backup & Replication User Guide.
+Note that backups of transaction logs are only available for backup jobs created by Veeam Backup & Replication.

 Recovery Model